We were featured in TN Living Green Segment

 I learned quickly that you must have more than one, they will be very unhappy alone and can even die!
 Well, that just gave me justification to start a little herd!
 My intentions are to create a small breeding program that will result in great milk production, healthy and hardy kids with correct conformation.

 It was extremely difficult to find registered stock here locally, this part of Tennessee is loaded with goats, particularly Pygmies but not many Nigerian Dwarfs!
 I figured it cost the same to raise unregistered goats as it does to have well bred registered goats.
 The plus side is I would build value, have an opportunity to possibly improve the breed standard, participate in sanctioned shows and educate people in the area of this wonderful breed!
-We are now into our 5th year I have acquired animals from throughout the country!
+We began building our herd in 2009 and I have acquired animals from throughout the country from the best bloodlines possible!

 The blood lines my herd currently consist of are Rosasharn, Algedi Farms, Flat Rocks, JNels, Little Tots Estate, Goodwood, and Caesars Villa among others.
 I have been asked by breeders when purchasing my goats from them if I was looking for show or milking goats.
 I always respond with "both of course!"
 It is my goal to breed animals very dairy in conformation that will excel in both the show ring as well as milk pail!
 Of course we cannot guarantee all will be winners and I do my best to let you know their strengths and weaknesses but I can tell you what their direct lines have accomplished.

 We have been showing our goats for the last couple of years and travel frequently to shows throughout the south east~ we can offer free transport of any of our sale animals along our route.
-This year (2013) we participated in our first ADGA linear appraisal (LA) which you can sign up for to have an appraiser come to your farm (or you can go to a host herd's farm) and score your goats against a score card based on the perfect goat being a 100.
+This year (2014) we will be participating again in ADGA linear appraisal (LA) which you can sign up for to have an appraiser come to your farm (or you can go to a host herd's farm) and score your goats against a score card based on the perfect goat being a 100.
 No animals have ever scored that high in fact I believe only a few Nigerian Dwarfs have ever scored a 92.
-It was the most educational experiences I have had in raising goats and highly recommend anyone who is serious about their breeding program to attend one ~ I welcome victors to mine especially if they are willing to help with the paperwork, take notes, take pics or even help handle the goats!
+It is the most educational experiences I have had in raising goats and highly recommend anyone who is serious about their breeding program to attend one ~ I welcome visitors to mine especially if they are willing to help with the paperwork, take notes, take pics or even help handle the goats!
+We plan to attend the following shows this year Carrolton GA

 Although I have been careful at purchasing from CAE/CL/Johnnes free herds I had the whole herd tested for CAE (that was over 6 months old) June 2011 (All were negative).
 Since than I have been testing goats as they are added to our herd and random CAE testing when we do the pregnancy test through Bio Tracking we will also test any animals at any time for anything at the buyers expense.
 I was hoping to have a whole herd test done by now but this year has slipped by so fast so may have to wait till after the holidays.
 All results will be posted and included with your purchase.
 You will receive a starter kit with several days worth of food that my goats are eating as well as all their health history and all the paper work to have your goats registered with all three registries (unless they are restricted to individual registries and that would be stated prior to sale) depending on which goats you purchase and I am available by phone or computer to help you make your transition smooth.